 Step 2: Configure Gravity Form to Connect with Payment Gateways

-To create an order form, you have to connect it with a particular payment provider.
-The plugin is well compatible with several processor add-ons such as Stripe, Paypal Payments Standard, or 2Checkout.
+To create an order form, connect it with a particular payment provider.
+The plugin is compatible with several processor add-ons such as Stripe, Paypal Payments Standard, or 2Checkout.

-Each payment gateway provider comes with a set of advantages and drawbacks.
+Each payment gateway provider has advantages and disadvantages.
 While Stripe and 2Chechout are more secure, PayPal proves more reliable and simple.
 In addition, PayPal and Stripe let your business take money immediately after signing up.
-Authorize.net, meanwhile, partners with multiple banks and financial institutions all over the world.
+Authorize.net, meanwhile, partners with multiple banks and financial institutions worldwide.
 Based on your demand, you might prioritize one over the other.

-Since PayPal is the online payment tycoon in the virtual world, this instruction will be about setting up your form with that provider.
+Since PayPal is the virtual world’s online payment tycoon, this instruction will cover setting up your form with that provider.

-Once downloading and installing the PayPal Payments add-on for your WordPress site, you need to configure PayPal Standard IPN settings first.
-It’s because the IPN will help you receive notifications whenever the payment has been transacted successfully.
+Once you download and install the PayPal Payments add-on for your WordPress site, you must configure the PayPal Standard IPN settings.
+The IPN will help you receive notifications whenever the payment has been transacted successfully.

 - In your admin dashboard, look for Forms and open Settings